AngangGuo/blog/content/posts/2020/Notes - Go Programming Language.md

 ```

 #### Using Map
+I use it when reading the JSON config file in a program.

 Pro:
 * Using map when we need to parse an unknown JSON.
 * Easy for simply data struct: `data["name"].(string)`;